Rokugō Masakane: Biography

 In June 1869, he was appointed imperial governor.
 With the abolition of the han system in 1871, he relocated to Tokyo.
 In 1884 he became a viscount (shisaku) under the kazoku peerage system.
 In his final years, he returned to Honjō.
 He died in 1907 at the age of 46.
-His court rank was posthumously was elevated to Upper Third Rank.
+His court rank was posthumously elevated to Upper Third Rank.

 Rokugō Masakane's wife was a younger daughter of Okabe Nagahira daimyō of Kishiwada Domain.
 He was succeeded as chieftain of the Rokugō clan and as viscount by his eldest son, Rokugō Masakata (1872-1926).

 His grave is at the temple of Eizen-ji in Yurihonjō, Akita Prefecture.